Facts About The Argentina Language

 Largest Number of Spanish Speakers

 According to recent statistics, with 534 million speakers worldwide, the Spanish language stands as the 4th largest spoken language in the world.
-And it might come to you as a surprise that the largest number of Spanish speakers are not in Spain but Argentine.
+And it might come as a surprise that the largest number of Spanish speakers are not in Spain but in Argentina.
 Yes, Latin Americans speak more Spanish than the Spaniards themselves.

 Various Dialects